versionone/VersionOne.SDK.Python/README.md

 (http://versionone.com/).
 This product is open source and is licensed under a modified BSD license, which reflects our intent that software built with a dependency on v1pysdk can be commercial or open source, as the authors see fit.
+Please see LICENSE.md .

 ## Overview